mjhaahr/LED-USB-Hub/README.md

   - `CL = 2 * (C_Load - C_Stray)`
   - `R_Ext = 1 / (2 * π * F * CL)`

+## Case Design
+*TODO: Add Render and Parts List*

 ## CircuitPython Things
 - `LED_EN` button cycles between ports and status, just ports, and all off

+## Extra Notes
+- Version 1 Details:
+  - V1 used an Adafruit KB2040 Dev Board instead of a standalone implementation
+  - V1 used the SL2.1a USB Hub and was a poor attempt to get USB working